 How long will borscht keep in the fridge?

 Borscht will keep in the fridge for up to 3 days when stored in an airtight container.

 - Russian Red Borscht Recipe – Classic Ukrainian Beef Soup

 - Cabbage Soup Recipe – Cabbage and bone-in meat soup

 - Cabbage Roll Soup (One-Pot) – Cabbage rolls in soup form!

 - Fish Soup (aka Uhka) – Light fish and herb soup

 - Dice the bell peppers and onions into tiny cubes.
 Shred the cabbage and dice the potatoes into bite-sized pieces.
 Next, grate the carrots and beets.
 Set the veggies aside.

-- In a large skillet, sauté the carrots and onions with 5 tablespoons oil until they turn golden brown.
+- In a large pot, sauté the carrots and onions with around 5 tablespoons of oil until they turn golden brown.
 Add the beets and bell peppers to the carrots and onions and cook them until they soften.
+Stir in sour cream and stir to combine.

-- Stir in sour cream and let the borscht simmer for about 20 minutes, or until the potatoes are easily pierced with a fork.
+- Let the borscht simmer for about 20-30 minutes, or until the potatoes are easily pierced with a fork.
 Enjoy!